 You are required to hold a Nursing Degree at post-secondary level leading to registration as a general nurse (minimum 3 years in length, containing minimum of 500 hours of clinical practice), or a Midwifery Degree at post-secondary level leading to registration as a Midwife or Nurse-Midwife.

 2. English Language Certificate at the level required by the NMC (Nursing and Midwifery Council) – If applicable

-All nurses in the United Kingdom must be registered with the Nursing and Midwifery Council (NMC).
-If you are an overseas nurse and your experience and studies have been mainly accomplished in a non-English speaking country, the NMC requires that you hold a valid Academic IELTS or OET certificate in order to register as a nurse in the U.K. This is an essential requirement and your application will not be processed unless you present this certificate.
+All nurses and midwives in the United Kingdom must be registered with the Nursing and Midwifery Council (NMC).
+If you are an overseas nurse or midwife and your experience and studies have been mainly accomplished in a non-English speaking country, the NMC requires that you hold a valid Academic IELTS or OET certificate in order to register as a nurse or midwife in the U.K. This is an essential requirement and your application will not be processed unless you present this certificate.

 The minimum scores required by the NMC are